ar-blues/EtsyApp/README.txt

 Installation:

-	Download the EtsyApp.jar and the runEtsyApp.bat files into a folder
+	(Windows Users) : Download the EtsyApp.jar and the runEtsyApp.bat files into a folder (Unix Users)    : Download the EtsyApp.jar and the runEtsyApp.sh files into a folder

 Running:
+        (Windows Users) :

 	Open a terminal(DOS) and navigate to folder the containg the .bat & .jar files.

 	Type "runEtsyApp.bat" and press Enter

 	Refer to the screenshot for an illustration.

+       (Unix Users)    :

+       Open a terminal and navigate to the folder containing the .sh file

+       Type "chmod 755 runEtsyApp.sh" to grant the shell script permission to execute

+       Type "./runEtsyApp.sh" and Enter

+       Refer to the screenshot for an illustration

 TODO:
 	Create a .sh file for *nix users